sarabastian/recipe-hacker/README.md

 Instructions:

-1. To start recipe hacking, simply enter ruby/bin.run.rb in your command line.
+1. To start recipe hacking, simply run 'bundle install' and enter ruby/bin.run.rb in your command line.

 2. You'll be prompted to either sign in, or sign up if you are a new user to the service.